ixmilia/dxf/README.md

 ### Reading Files

-This library should be able to open any valid DXF file, including files produced by AutoCAD or anything using the Teigha libraries from the [Open Design Alliance](https://opendesign.com), including Microsoft Visio which uses older Open Design libraries.
+This library should be able to open any valid DXF file, including files produced by AutoCAD or anything using the ODA libraries from the [Open Design Alliance](https://opendesign.com), including Microsoft Visio which uses older Open Design libraries.

-### Open Design Alliance (Teigha)
+### Open Design Alliance (ODA)

-The Teigha libraries should be able to open anything produced by this library.
+The ODA libraries should be able to open anything produced by this library.

 ### AutoCAD